 If your child or teen struggles with weight gain or weight-related illnesses despite efforts to eat better and exercise, it may be time to see a doctor who specializes in childhood and teen obesity and weight-loss surgery.

 At Tower Health, we understand that some children, teens, and young adults need an extra level of care and support to reach and maintain a healthy weight.
 That is why the Weight Loss Surgery and Wellness Center in Wyomissing, PA offers bariatric surgery to certain teens 15 and older.
 When combined with a customized diet and exercise plan, weight-loss surgery may help your child lose a significant amount of weight — and improve (or cure) asthma flare-ups, joint pain, sleep apnea, or other medical issues that commonly affect overweight teens.
+The Weight Loss Surgery and Wellness Center also offers the newest type of minimally invasive bariatric surgery: robotic surgery.

 Teen Bariatric Surgery